Localisation and jurisdiction: what Australian players should look out for

 - Available payment methods - POLi, PayID, bank transfers to AU;

-- Local Time Support;
+- Local time support;

 - Games and tournaments aimed at Australian audiences;